© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Bowl barrow on Whitcombe Hill, 650m north east of Whitcombe Vale Farm is a scheduled monument protected by Historic England under reference 1015338.
 View the official record →

-Bowl barrow on Whitcombe Hill is a Bronze Age burial monument situated on elevated ground in Dorset.
+Bowl barrow on Whitcombe Hill is a Bronze Age burial mound situated in Dorset, approximately 650 metres north-east of Whitcombe Vale Farm.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1015338.

 Bowl barrow on Whitcombe Hill, 650m north east of Whitcombe Vale Farm is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1015338.